-We collected surface-wave waveform data for 200 events that occurred in and around Eurasia through 2003-2006 (Table 1, electronic supplement).
-Selected events are characterized by magnitudes M_s between 5 and 6 and source depths of less than 70 km.
-Several global and regional broadband networks have existed in Eurasia during the considered time interval.
-These include Global Seismographic Network (GSN), International Monitoring System (IMS), GEOSCOPE, GEOFON, Mediterranean Seismic Network (MEDNET), China Digital Seismological Network (CDSN), Kyrgyz Seismic Network (KNET), Kazakhstan Seismic Network (KAZNET), and others.
-The list of 135 stations used in this study and their coordinates is provided in Table 2 (electronic supplement).
-Maps with the station and event distribution are shown in Figure 3a.
+During the considered time interval, several global and regional broadband networks have existed in Eurasia including Global Seismographic Network (GSN), International Monitoring System (IMS), GEOSCOPE, GEOFON, Mediterranean Seismic Network (MEDNET), China Digital Seismological Network (CDSN), Kyrgyz Seismic Network (KNET), and Kazakhstan Seismic Network (KAZNET).
+The list of 135 stations used in this study and their coordinates is provided in Table 2.
+We collected surface-wave waveform data for 200 events that occurred in and around Eurasia from 2003 through 2006 (Table 1); selected events are characterized by magnitudes M_s between 5 and 6, and source depths of less than 70 km.

+Maps with the station and event distribution are shown in Figure 4.
 The original seismogram records were requested and provided by the Data Management Center (DMC) of Incorporated Research Institutions for Seismology (IRIS).
-The criteria for selecting station pairs are: (a) the difference in azimuths from the epicenter to the stations is less than 1° and (b) the distance between the stations is more than 300 km and less than 5000 km.
-Figure 3b presents the number of obtained singlestation and inter-station measurements as a function of period.
-Altogether more than 9000 records from 135 seismic stations were selected for measurements.
-The moment-tensor solutions of selected events are taken from the CMT catalog (Dziewonski et al., 1981) and the hypocenter information is from the catalog EHB by Engdahl et al. (1998).
+The criteria for selecting station pairs were (1) the difference in azimuths from the epicenter to the stations was less than 1°, and (2) the distance between stations was between 300 and 5000 km.
+Figure 5 shows the number of obtained single-station and inter-station measurements as a function of period.
+Altogether, more than 9000 records from 135 seismic stations were selected for measurements.
+The moment-tensor solutions of selected events are taken from the CMT catalog (Dziewonski et al., 1981), and the hypocenter information is from the catalog EHB by Engdahl et al. (1998).